tortuga0x0000/wagmi/README.md

 # Telegram history counter
-A bot which count the number of a search result occurence in a channel.
+A bot which list any ticket found in a channel to a Google Sheet file.

 ## Development